mskill/malika/labs_GitHub_GitHub2_Branch_Merge.md

 ## Summary

-In this document, you have learnt how to create a branch, edit and commit the changes, Open a pull request and merging the request.
+In this document, you have learned how to create a branch, edit and commit the changes, open a pull request, and merge the request.

 ## Author(s)
 <h4> Malika Singla <h4/>